 23) Peanut Slaw

-The dressing clings to every shred making this slaw crunchy and savory.
-Whisk together peanut butter and lime juice with soy sauce and honey or sugar to taste.
-It’s great with grilled chicken, tofu, or even in rice paper rolls.
-The peanuts add variety even after it sits for a while.
+The dressing is so well balanced that it works on all the slaw and leaves it crunchy and savory.
+Just whisk peanut butter with lime juice, then add soy sauce and honey or sugar (to taste).
+It’s also great with grilled chicken or tofu, or even in rice paper rolls.
+Even when the slaw sits for a while, the peanuts help keep it interesting.

 24) Egg Roll Bowl

-None of the deep-frying, and all the best parts of an egg roll.
-Brown ground pork (or turkey), and then cook the cabbage and carrots until they are tender-crisp.
-Add seasoning such as garlic, ginger, soy sauce and a little bit of rice vinegar.
-Eat it as is, or over rice for a more filling option.
+You get all the best parts of an egg roll but without the deep frying.
+Brown some ground pork (or turkey) then cook the cabbage and carrots until they’re tender-crisp.
+Season with garlic, ginger, soy sauce and a touch of rice vinegar.
+You can eat it as is, or over rice for a more filling option.

 25) Cabbage Fritters

-If you want to use up assorted leftover vegetables from your fridge, cabbage fritters are a great option.
-Combine shredded cabbage with chickpea flour (or batter made from wheat flour), seasonings, and sufficient liquid to bind the mixture.
-Fry until nice and crispy and golden brown.
-Enjoy with yogurt sauce, chutney, or a squeeze of lemon.
+If you have leftover veggies, cabbage fritters are a great way to use them all up.
+Mix shredded cabbage with some chickpea flour (or batter made from wheat flour), season, add enough liquid to bind the mixture, and fry until it’s a nice crispy golden brown.
+You can have these with yogurt sauce, chutney, or a squeeze of lemon.

 26) German Red Cabbage